Emosocial's EmoGrams

 A key feature of EmoSocial is the use of Sociograms, developed in the 1930s by Jacob Moreno, a Viennese Social Psychologist and Psychiatrist.
 "Moreno's focus was to investigate how psychological well-being is related to the structural features of what he termed 'social configurations'.
 These configurations are formed from the concrete patterns of interpersonal choice, attraction, repulsion, friendship and other relations in which people were involved."
 (See more on Sociometry and Sociograms).

 We have evolved the Sociogram into the EmoGram.
 The EmoGram screen uses a palate and canvas environment with drag and drop functionality to allow the user to create EmoGrams.
-EmoGrams are unique diagrams that use Feeling Face Icons (EmoCons), Symbol Icons (SymCons) and Line Segments to represent how users are feeling, how they see others, and how they relate to people around them.
-The diary aspect of EmoSocial allows children to save EmoGram entries, creating a historical diary or journal.
+EmoGrams are unique diagrams that use Feeling Face Icons (EmoCons), Sign Icons (SiCons), Decision Icons (DeCons) and Line Segments to represent how users are feeling, how they see others, what signs they are seeing and what type of connections they have people around them.
+The Journal aspect of EmoSocial allows children to save EmoGram entries along with written explanations creating a historical journal.

 EmoGram Journaling or "EmoGraming" Instructions

-2. Symbols: The second Menu/Palate is of symbols include weather icons (sunny to stormy), hands (a hand shake to a fist), and a stop sign, among others.
-These Symbols can be used to create a mood or accent and represent something of importance.
-You can also resize symbols as well by hovering over the icon and triggering the resizing box around the icon.
+2. See the Signs: The second Menu/Palate is of Signs or what we call SiCons that include traffic signs, weather icons (sunny to stormy), hands (a hand shake to a fist), among others.
+These Signs can be used to create a mood or accent and represent something of importance.
+You can also resize Signs as well by hovering over the icon and triggering the resizing box around the icon.
 Drag a corner of the box to resize.

-3. Relationship Lines: The third Menu/Palate is that of line segments that are used to connect "Me" to the various named EmoCons or symbol.
-There are a variety of lines that can be used to characterize or describe the nature or status of relationships between the various EmoCons.
+3. Get Connections: The third Menu/Palate is that of line segments that are used to connect Faces and Signs.
+There are a variety of lines that can be used to characterize or describe the nature or status of relationships between the various Faces.
 For example, a thick solid line connecting two faces in close proximity could be described as a warm and caring relationship where as a zigzag line between faces far away could be described as being stressed or conflicted and even "fighting".
 You can also color the lines to add depth and meaning, a blue line could indicate a cold relation and red line an angry of conflicted one (click the black box on the lower left side of the palate to open the color palate).
 Once you drag and drop a line you can move it around, make it longer or shorter by using the resizing boxes at either end of the line (arrow or beginning of the line) and rotate it by using the light green paddle or lollipop at end of the line.

 GO TO EMOGRAM JOURNAL »